No booking fees on the app

 London Marylebone to Birmingham Moor Street train travel guide

-Taking the train from London Marylebone to Birmingham Moor Street is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Marylebone, you can arrive at Birmingham Moor Street in just 1h 48m, making it a quick and convenient option for travelling between these two places.
+The train journey from London Marylebone to Birmingham Moor Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London Marylebone, you can get to Birmingham Moor Street in just 1h 55m, making it an ideal and convenient choice for travelling between them.

 Planning and booking